saraismial/se_project_coffeeshop-ft/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the fulltime Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This project was built as part of the **full-time Software Engineering program at TripleTen**.
+It focuses on mastering **HTML and CSS** fundamentals by bringing a provided design brief to life in code.

-## Project features
+## Project Features

-- Semantic HTML5
-- Flexbox
-- Positioning
-- Flat BEM file structure
+- Clean, semantic **HTML5** for accessibility and structure
+- **Flexbox** layouts for responsive design
+- Custom **positioning techniques** to align complex elements
+- Organized **BEM file structure** for scalable and maintainable CSS
-- A custom form
+- A **custom form** for user interaction
-- CSS animation and transform

-## Plan on improving the project

-Add your ideas here :)
+- Engaging **CSS animations and transforms** for visual interest

+## Planned Improvements
+- Implement responsive design for mobile and tablet screens
+- Add interactivity with **JavaScript** (e.g., dynamic menu or order form validation)
+- Enhance accessibility with ARIA labels and keyboard navigation
+- Expand styling with additional **CSS transitions and hover effects**